Edgio

 Exceptions

-Bot Manager Advanced allows you to exempt traffic from bot detection by URL, user agent, JA3 fingerprint, and cookie.
+Premier and Advanced Bot Manager allow you to exempt traffic from bot detection by URL, user agent, JA3 fingerprint, and cookie.
+Premier Bot Manager and Edgio Premier customers may also exempt traffic by JA4 fingerprint.

 Key information: